 Despite a portfolio of hundreds of other products, Bayer is still best known as the company that developed the mother of all pharmaceuticals, Aspirin, over 115 years ago.
 Almost incredibly, Aspirin remains one of Bayer's top-selling products today, with sales still in excess of $1bn annually.
 It was until recently part of a vast portfolio of different products ranging from polyurethane to flea control, and from antibiotics to insecticides.
-However, in recent years the group's massive size proved more of a liability than an asset and Bayer has restructured into a collection of smaller and more efficient operating units, some of which have already been split off as independent businesses, while the core company refines its focus on life sciences.
+However, in recent years the group's massive size proved more of a liability than an asset and Bayer has restructured into a collection of smaller and more efficient operating units, several of which have been split off as independent businesses, while the core company refines its focus on life sciences.
 The acquisition of domestic rival Schering in 2006 strengthened Bayer's drug portfolio, creating a national champion in Germany's pharmaceutical industry.
 However that position is coming under increasing pressure from fast-expanding rival Boehringer Ingelheim.
-Partly in response, the group has sought to expand its already substantial consumer healthcare business, where Aspirin is partnered by other brands with a global reputation including Alka-Seltzer, Aleve and Canesten.
-In 2014, Bayer agreed to buy the OTC division of Merck & Co, with brands including Claritin and Coppertone, for $14.2bn.
+Partly in response, Bayer expanded its already substantial consumer healthcare business, where Aspirin is partnered by other brands with a global reputation including Alka-Seltzer, Aleve and Canesten.
+In 2014, it agreed to buy the OTC division of Merck & Co for $14.2bn.
 It subsequently announced plans to spin-off one of its three existing arms, polymers division Bayer MaterialScience, as a separate company.
-Two years later it pulled off a bold takeover bid for crop sciences rival Monsanto worth a record $66bn in cash.
+Two years later it pulled off a bold takeover bid for crop sciences rival Monsanto for a final price of $63bn in cash.
 That deal was finally approved in Apr 2018, 18 months after it was agreed.
 It has proved disastrous.
 Almost immediately after completion, a US jury found that Monsanto's Round-up weedkiller caused cancer, leading to a flood of further lawsuits.

 Which agencies handle advertising for Bayer?
 Find out more from the Account Assignments database.